Are Pickles Healthy? Turns Out the Type of Pickle Matters.

 "It depends on what you mean by healthy," says registered dietician Bonnie Taub-Dix, RDN, creator of BetterThanDieting, author of Read It Before You Eat It.
 If you define healthy as low-calorie, low-carb, low-sugar, no-fat, or cholesterol-free, then yes, pickles are healthy.
 "One serving of pickles only has 17 calories, 3.7 grams of carbs, 1.9 grams of sugar, and no cholesterol or fat," she says.

 But, if you are someone who needs to watch their sodium intake due to a pre-existing health condition like hypertension, high blood pressure, or diabetes, pickles would not be considered healthy for you, she says.
-"The average pickle can have upwards of 1200 grams of sodium, which is more than the recommended daily upper-intake of 2,300mg " says Taub-Dix.
+"The average pickle can have upwards of 1200 milligrams of sodium, which is more than the recommended daily upper-intake of 2,300mg " says Taub-Dix.

 In fact, most nutritionists' main rub with pickles is their sodium content.
 "Most people get more than enough sodium in their diet, due to high intake of processed and restaurant foods," she says.
 And according to research, the risks associated with excessive sodium intake include stroke, cardiovascular disease, high blood pressure, osteoporosis, and stomach cancer.
 Yikes.